carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 Status
 =======

-This document describes a set of experimental extensions to LLVM.
-Use with caution.
-Because the intrinsics have experimental status, compatibility across LLVM releases is not guaranteed.
+This document describes a set of extensions to LLVM to support garbage collection.
+By now, these mechanisms are well proven with commercial java implementation with a fully relocating collector having shipped using them.
+There are a couple places where bugs might still linger; these are called out below.

+They are still listed as "experimental" to indicate that no forward or backward compatibility guarantees are offered across versions.
+If your use case is such that you need some form of forward compatibility guarantee, please raise the issue on the llvm-dev mailing list.

-LLVM currently supports an alternate mechanism for conservative garbage collection support using the ``gcroot`` intrinsic.
-The mechanism described here shares little in common with the alternate ``gcroot`` implementation and it is hoped that this mechanism will eventually replace the gc_root mechanism.
+LLVM still supports an alternate mechanism for conservative garbage collection support using the ``gcroot`` intrinsic.
+The ``gcroot`` mechanism is mostly of historical interest at this point with one exception - it's implementation of shadow stacks has been used successfully by a number of language frontends and is still supported.

 Overview
 ========